 What challenges does Ukraine expect after the US election?

 On the Russian side, Kremlin spokesman Dmitry Peskov said Moscow will monitor the situation and evaluate Mr. Trump's first statements and moves upon becoming president on issues related to Russia, according to TASS on November 6.
-Mr. Peskov emphasized that incumbent US President Joe Biden will continue to carry out his duties until he officially transfers the position to his successor.
+Mr. Peskov emphasized that incumbent US President Joe Biden will continue to perform his duties until he officially transfers the position to his successor.

-In addition, Mr. Trump's relationship with members of the North Atlantic Treaty Organization (NATO) during his first term also had conflicts, when the former US president said that NATO countries had not met their military spending targets and that Washington was having to spend more money.
+In addition, Mr. Trump's relationship with members of the North Atlantic Treaty Organization (NATO) during his first term also had conflicts, when the former US president said that NATO countries had not met their military spending targets and Washington was having to spend more money.
 He also warned that the US would not protect countries that were behind on their contributions.
 "NATO will face the most serious existential threat since its founding," said Mr. Brett Bruen, former foreign policy advisor in the administration of former President Barack Obama.

 What will happen to the Middle East?